michellexchen/Independent-Study/Document.md

 There were slides going through what maybe textbooks would cover, but not what would be super useful to engaging in the problem sets.&quot; –CT

-&quot;In 330, th **e** grad TAs are kind of, assholes.
+&quot;In 330, the grad TAs are kind of, assholes.
 One of them—he&#39;s straight out of undergrad and he is really smart.
 I don&#39;t know.
 He&#39;s really smart but he&#39;s really bad at explaining and I always feel he&#39;s judging me.
 I&#39;ve never even asked him a question, but I went to his discussion once and just hearing him and from what I&#39;ve heard other people say about him, I don&#39;t want to ask.
 He assumes you know things and he&#39;s also just really mean, a mean grader.&quot; –SD

 On 250:

-&quot;

-1) forgot to submit bytwoorthree and recurse for hw1 in C and submitted it 10 mins late and so I sent screenshots that I hadn&#39;t touched it to grad TAs and the professor but they were like no

-2) for processor for my ALU XOR operation I individually XOR&#39;d each bit from my two inputs and my 8th bit from input 1 wasn&#39;t actually connected though it seemed like it so I passed all local tests since they didn&#39;t test it but then on the stringent tests I got fucked and they couldn&#39;t re-test it even though another TA was they should definitely re-test because its not implementation it&#39;s just one unconnected wire

-3) My cachesim passed all local tests but  none of their tests and their reasoning for not giving us all the tests on  gradescope is because they want us to make our own tests but the local tests they gave are 500 lines long so how would i write a better test than that?
+&quot; 1) forgot to submit bytwoorthree and recurse for hw1 in C and submitted it 10 mins late and so I sent screenshots that I hadn&#39;t touched it to grad TAs and the professor but they were like no 2) for processor for my ALU XOR operation I individually XOR&#39;d each bit from my two inputs and my 8th bit from input 1 wasn&#39;t actually connected though it seemed like it so I passed all local tests since they didn&#39;t test it but then on the stringent tests I got fucked and they couldn&#39;t re-test it even though another TA was they should definitely re-test because its not implementation it&#39;s just one unconnected wire 3) My cachesim passed all local tests but  none of their tests and their reasoning for not giving us all the tests on  gradescope is because they want us to make our own tests but the local tests they gave are 500 lines long so how would i write a better test than that?
 It would be a better learning opportunity to see what is wrong with my cachesim or see that it is failing tests and then be able to fix and debug it rather than just getting feedback that i messed up on their tests, and not knowing the issue as well as not having any incentive to fix them since it wouldn&#39;t affect my grade

 **This would never happen in a humanities class.** I understand if they make exceptions and deal with these cases it becomes a slippery slope but a big advantage at Duke vs a huge school  like Berkeley is smaller classes and individualized attention, and in these cases it&#39;s not really a fair punishment.   **If they want to increase the reputation of the CS dept they should make it more meaningful and accommodating and rewarding instead of feeling  you&#39;re just struggling against the system**&quot; --AL